 The Cyclone at Coney Island tops every list of the world’s greatest roller coasters and it’s easy to see why.
 The 2,640 feet of track will blow your mind, especially the exciting 85-foot drop, but the Cyclone is so much more.
-Enjoy these classic photos, stories and celebrity sightings that have made the Cyclone the icon that it is today as it celebrates its birthday on June 26!
+Enjoy these classic photos, stories and celebrity sightings that have made the Cyclone the icon that it is today as it celebrates its 90th birthday today.
+It opened on June 26, 1927!

 Rumor has it that the Cyclone is so intense that a mute named Emilio Franco uttered his first words on the Cyclone: